bravoserver/bravo/docs/packets.rst

 documentation.
 It is recommended that implementations correctly handle these NULL bytes in incoming strings, but not generate them in outgoing strings.

+A lazy implementor could certainly get by with a simple length-prefixed string parser, provided that they not forget to handle the characters as UTF-8.

+Byte
+^^^^

+A 8-bit signed integer in network byte order.
+At least the official server treats these as both signed and unsigned depending on the particular packet.

+Short
+^^^^^

+A 16-bit signed integer in network byte order.

+Int
+^^^

+A 32-bit signed integer in network byte order.

+Long
+^^^^

+A 64-bit signed integer in network byte order.

 Packets
 -------

+PingPacket (0x00)
+^^^^^^^^^^^^^^^^^

+No fields.

+PingPackets are a simple keepalive mechanism that must be sent and received within certain time intervals in order to keep the server from timing out the client or vice versa.

 LoginPacket (0x01)
 ^^^^^^^^^^^^^^^^^^